datacamp/authoring/docs/courses/design/personas.md

 **Career Goal**

-Aware that his background hasn't given him the samel quantitative skills as many of his peers, Umberto is set on learning as much as possible as quickly as he can.
-He loves the on the job trainings and wants to build knowledge so he can grow into a project lead role.
+Aware that his background hasn't given him the same quantitative skills as many of his peers, Umberto is set on learning as much as possible as quickly as he can.
+He loves the on-the-job trainings and wants to build knowledge so he can grow into a project lead role.

 > Building analytical reasonings and spreadsheet models from scratch